juanesquintero/placetopay-driver/README.md

 <br>

 To run the project you have to...
+1. Install Python 3.8 and pip
-1. Create and activate a virtual env
+2. Create and activate a virtual env
-2. Install dependencies with the requirements-dev.txt
+3. Install dependencies with the requirements-dev.txt
-3. Run the project with flask run command
+4. Run the project with flask run command on the root folder

 Down here are more specification about the project base and the steps mencionated before